CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

 ```
 A priority queue is a queue where elements are sorted by their priority.
 Popping/dequeuing from the priority queue should always yield an element with the highest priority.
 In other words, elements with higher priority will be closer to the front of the priority queue.

 Our `MyPriorityQueue` implementation will be using a `MyMinHeap` backend.
-Our underlying data structure is a min-heap, so a smaller elements (in the `compareTo()` sense) have higher priorities.
+Our underlying data structure is a min-heap, so smaller elements (in the `compareTo()` sense) have higher priorities.
 The root node of the min-heap is the one with the highest priority and is also the smallest element in the min-heap.

 ### MyPriorityQueue Instance Variables
 ```java
 protected MyMinHeap<E> heap;
 ```
 - We will be using a single instance variable for our `MyPriorityQueue`.
 This `MyMinHeap` will contain all information we need to keep track of our heap.
 You should only use the `MyMinHeap` "core" methods in your `MyPriorityQueue` implementation.
-Do not directly access `heap.list` (treat it as if it were a private instance variable).
+Do not directly access `heap.list` in your implementation of `MyPriorityQueue` (treat it as if it were a private instance variable).
 - **Do not change this instance variable and do not add any extra instance variables.
 You can still have `private static final` variables for your constants, but do not add any other static variables.**

 #### `protected MyMinHeap<E> heap`
 - This heap holds and sorts all elements for our priority queue.
-Since we are using our `MyMinHeap` to store our elements, `null`s are not allowed in this priority queue.
+Since we are using our `MyMinHeap` to store our elements, `null` is not allowed in this priority queue.

 ### MyPriorityQueue Constructors
 ```java